 Getting Florence Duomo tickets is actually very easy: there are several options available, suitable to all kind of travelers and budgets.

-Situated in Piazza Duomo, the religious complex is home to Florence’s Cathedral – Cattedrale di Santa Maria del Fiore in Italian – and six other wonderful monuments: Brunelleschi’s Dome, Giotto’s Bell Tower, the Baptistery of San Giovanni, Santa Reparata Crypt and the Opera del Duomo Museum.
+Situated in Piazza Duomo are also six other wonderful monuments: Brunelleschi’s Dome and Giotto’s Bell Tower (from where you can get breathtaking views of Florence), the Baptistery of San Giovanni, Santa Reparata Crypt and the Opera del Duomo Museum.
+These are known as the Duomo Complex monuments.

-This article will explain all the different ways of getting tickets for the Duomo Florence and the connected attractions, so as to inform your decision-making process.
-You will also find plenty of other practical information that will help you plan your visit and make the most of it.
+In this article I will explain all the different ways of getting tickets for the Duomo Florence and the connected attractions, so that you can decide which sites you want to visit, and how.
+I will also share lots of practical information that will help you plan your visit and make the most of it.

 How To Get Florence Duomo Tickets

-Purchasing your tickets for the Duomo Florence and for the monuments of the Duomo Complex is actually mandatory.
-If you do not have pre-purchased tickets, you run the risk of not being able to climb the Brunelleschi Dome or visit the other monuments on your day of visiting.
+Purchasing your tickets for the Duomo Florence and for the monuments of the Duomo Complex is mandatory.
+If you do not have pre-purchased tickets, you run the risk of not being able to climb the Brunelleschi Dome or visit the other monuments of the Duomo Complex.

 Use the Florence Duomo tickets official site